ROASTED SWEET POTATOES, SPICED LENTILS & CREAMY CASHEW LIME SAUCE

 - A handful of chopped fresh cilantro

-8. To make the cashew cream, combine the Toasted Sesame +Maple Cashew Butter, lime juice and water in a jar with a tight-fitting lid.
+- To make the cashew cream, combine the Cashew Toasted Sesame Butter, lime juice and water in a jar with a tight-fitting lid.
 Stir well with a small spatula.
 Tightly secure the lid and shake the jar vigorously until you get a creamy sauce.